chrisgoddard/singer-discover/README.md

-# singer-discover
+# Singer Discover Utility

-Simply command line utility to take a Singer-spec catalog and select which streams and fields to include.
+Simply command line utility to take a [Singer](https://www.singer.io/)-specification JSON catalog file and select which streams and fields to include.
 Fields with "automatic" inclusion are included... er.. automatically.

 ## Installation